jasonleinart/nexus-letter-analyzer/milestone-01/test_plan_draft.md

 - Focus on Chrome browser for primary demonstration
 - Have backup demonstration plan ready

-This test plan ensures the Milestone 1 deliverable is professional, functional, and ready for interview demonstration while maintaining focus on core MVP functionality within time constraints.
+This test plan ensures the Milestone 1 deliverable is professional, functional, and ready for demonstration while maintaining focus on core MVP functionality within time constraints.